What’s the difference between a pastor and a chaplain?

 - You want to serve your community the way your pastor encourages you to, but you haven’t found a way to do that.

-- You want to make an impact on someone’s life, but traditional ministry paths don’t fit your personality, passions, or interests.
+- You want to impact someone’s life, but traditional ministry paths don’t fit your personality, passions, or interests.

 - You want to serve in ministry, but traditional ministry paths are currently closed to you.